By Digital Wellness Lab Ergonomics Team | How We Test

 Best Overall

 The open-grid design distributes weight flawlessly but does add significant height to your chair, meaning you must adjust your desk or armrests to compensate.
 It cleans up quickly since the cover is machine washable.
-While the initial price is steep compared to basic foam options, the hyper-elastic polymer showed zero signs of compression fatigue during our testing.
+While the initial price is steep compared to basic foam options, the durability justifies the cost.
 It is our top recommendation for chronic tailbone pain.

 2. Cushion Lab Patented Ergonomic Seat Cushion